zng-ui/zng/crates/cargo-zng/README.md

 .zr-apk @ cargo-zng
   Build an Android APK from the parent folder

-call 'cargo zng res --help tool' to read full help from a tool
+call 'cargo zng res --tool tool' to read full help from a tool
 ```

 The expanded help for each: